 In African Americans, looking at the scalp area using a microscope shows that the hair breaks off at the scalp area before it grows long.

 In other people, the problem often appears at the end of a hair shaft in the form of split ends, thinning hair, and hair tips that look white.

 Exams and Tests

-The health care provider will examine your hair and scalp.
-Some of your hairs will be checked under a microscope or with a special magnifier used by skin doctors.
+Your health care provider will examine your hair and scalp.
+Some of your hairs will be checked under a microscope or with a special magnifier usually used by skin specialists.

 Blood tests may be ordered to check for anemia, thyroid disease, and other conditions.

 If you have a disorder that is causing trichorrhexis nodosa, it will be treated if possible.

 Your provider may recommend measures to reduce damage to your hair such as: